Julia in Red TALKS: on Tattoo Art Culture

 To me, tattoos speak to the potential a human being has to live many lives within one lifetime.
 Tattoos, like life, have limitless potential.
 NYC owns the same vibe, to me.
 It's all a great circle of creativity, art, individuality, and love.

-If you are an art, beauty, fashion, lifestyle blogger with independent perspectives on the best of New York City and would like to join the conversation on Manhatttan Minds, then please send us an email with your introduction.
+If, like Julia, you are an art, beauty, fashion, lifestyle blogger with independent perspectives on the best of New York City and would like to join the conversation on Manhatttan Minds, then please send us an email with your introduction.